After a COLD trip in the High Sierra, we have updated our checklist with some new items and budget options.

 - Permits — Reserve permits months in advance (online or by phone).
 Some areas may also have walk-in permits you can get the morning of your trip.

 - Sun protection — (hat, sunscreen, lip balm, sunglasses).
-See our Sun Hat Review.
-Our favorite is the Sunday Afternoons Adventure Hat.
+See our reviews for Sun Hats, Sunglasses and Sun Shirts.

 2. Clothing and Footwear Essentials

 See our Introduction to Layered Clothing Systems and How to Layer Clothing for Each Season for an overview and detail on how to layer for different activities and weather conditions.